Bjorn99/DNA2PROT2/README.md

 3. **Computational Power**: As with any web-based application, the performance of DNA2PROT2 is dependent on the resources of the hosting server.
 While we've optimized the app for speed and scalability, very large sequences or high-volume usage may encounter some limitations.

-If you have any questions, feedback, or feature requests, don't hesitate to reach out to our team.
-We're always striving to make DNA2PROT2 the best it can be, and your input is invaluable.
+If you have any questions, feedback, or feature requests, don't hesitate to reach out.
+Your input is invaluable.

 Happy analyzing!